craigtaub/node-alice/README.md

 == TODO:
 - implement singleton into new parser.
--- make sure adds setup in AST not in code so we dont get coverage of the setup code..
+-- make sure adds setup in AST NOT in code string, so we dont get coverage of the setup code...why it cant go in alice.js and must be instrumenter.js

 - get prototype working with routes+calculations all showing for that request...